From Santa Monica to downtown, here are all the seasonal pop-up ice skating rinks where you can channel your inner Gretzky or Dorothy Hamill.

 ICE at Santa Monica

-This ocean-side rink is skating into it’s tenth season of being the only place in town where your mini ice dancers can celebrate the holidays just blocks from the beach.
-If you plan it right, and load yourself up on caffeine, you could actually splash in the Pacific and go ice skating all in the same day, for a true only-in-LA adventure.
+This ocean-side rink is the only place in town where your mini ice dancers can celebrate the holidays just blocks from the beach.
+If you plan it right, you could splash in the Pacific and go ice skating all in the same day—a true only-in-LA adventure.
 If you’d rather just stick with skating, then enjoy a few loops around the rink and cozy up with some hot chocolate from the snack bar or walk around the corner to the 3rd Street Promenade for a bite.

-Details: Mon.-Thurs.
-2-10 p.m., Fri.
-2 p.m.-midnight, Sat.
-10 a.m.-midnight and Sun.
-10 a.m.-10 p.m., thru Jan.
-16. Holiday hours vary.
-Admission is $15 including skates.
-There are no skate supporters available here, but there is a mini Tot Rink next to the main one for younger skaters to practice in.
+Details: Nov.
+3 thru Jan.
+21; hours vary.
+Admission is $15 and includes skates.
+There are no skate supporters available here, but there is a mini Tot Rink next to the main rink for younger skaters to practice in without being overwhelmed by bigger kids.

 1324 5th St.